+Statistical Methods:

-Statistical Methods: The sample size has been chosen based on the need to minimize first exposure to humans of a new chemical entity and the requirement to conduct adequate safety, tolerability, and PK assessments at each dose level.
+The sample size has been chosen based on the need to minimize first exposure to humans of a new chemical entity and the requirement to conduct adequate safety, toleration, and PK assessments at each dose level.
 All safety analyses will be performed on the safety analysis set, which is defined as all participants randomly assigned to study intervention and who take at least 1 dose of study intervention.
 Participants will be analyzed according to the study intervention they actually received.
 Safety data will be presented in tabular and/or graphical format and summarized descriptively, where appropriate.
-The plasma PK parameters for PF-07853578 following oral dose administration will be derived from the plasma concentration-time profiles.
-Plasma PK parameters and concentrations of PF-07853578 will be descriptively summarized by dose (and fasting condition and formulation, if appropriate) and nominal time, as appropriate.
+The plasma PK parameters for PF-07293893 following oral dose administration will be derived from the plasma concentration-time profiles.
+Plasma PK parameters and concentrations of PF-07293893 will be descriptively summarized by dose (formulation and fasting condition, if appropriate) and nominal time, as appropriate.

+Ethical Considerations:

-Ethical Considerations: The participants in this study are not expected to obtain any specific benefit beyond contributing to the process of developing new therapies in an area of unmet need.
-They will be expected to commit time and may experience some discomfort while undergoing study procedures.
-However, they will receive close monitoring of their safety via safety monitoring procedures (eg, physical examinations, 12-lead ECGs, vital signs) as outlined in this protocol.
-Based on the totality of available nonclinical data, and taking into account the measures to minimize risk to study participants, the overall benefit/risk profile supports clinical testing of PF-07853578 in this study as part of the clinical development for the treatment of nonalcoholic steatohepatitis (NASH) with liver fibrosis in patients who are carriers of the PNPLA3-148M allele.
+The participants in this study are not expected to obtain any specific benefit beyond contributing to the process of developing new therapies in an area of unmet need.
+They will receive close monitoring of their safety via study procedures undertaken (eg, physical examinations, neurological examinations, 12-lead ECGs, vital signs) which will occur as outlined in this protocol.
+Based on the totality of available nonclinical data, and taking into account the measures to minimize risk to study participants, the overall benefit/risk profile supports clinical testing of PF-07293893 in this study as part of the clinical development for an indication of heart failure with preserved ejection fraction (HFpEF).